 transcript(s) evaluated by the program director to determine what additional classes will need to be taken to complete the DPD requirements for obtaining a Verification Statement.
 Please see the verification statement link for the specific policy.

-- Completion of a CADE-accredited supervised practice program (typically 7-24 months in length) This is also referred to as a dietetic internship.
+- Completion of a ACEND-accredited supervised practice program (typically 7-24 months in length) This is also referred to as a dietetic internship.

 Complete and pass a national registration examination given by the Commission on Dietetic Registration (CDR).